bishalpandit/bishalpandit/a-min-read-bentley.md

 After a never-forgetting mentor like Atul, looking forward to have the same experience from dual-mentorship this time from Dhiman.
 Taught a lot apart from technical stuff which helped me for my college to corporate transition (Truly grateful to Atul Deopujari 😌).

+It gets even more exciting when someone waits after your day one ends and your mentor tries to explain everthing in one day. :)

 Thanks if you've come this far reading and I'm sorry if I might've made you waste a pinch of your energy for the day 😜.
 I think this makes more sense than a "#Day1" photo 🙂.